BLOG

 The first step is to confirm that the breach happened as soon as possible, and then find out how it happened and what information was accessed.

-Any employees who were contacted or involved during the attack should also be documented, along with their contact information.
+• If any employees were contacted or involved with the attack along with their contact information

 If applicable, report it to the police and any relevant agency, such as the Department of Homeland Security (DHS) or the FBI Internet Crime Complaint Center.